 Dysmenorrhea can be

-Symptoms of primary dysmenorrhea cannot be explained by structural gynecologic disorders.
+Primary dysmenorrhea is idiopathic and cannot be explained by other gynecologic disorders (1 Etiology reference Dysmenorrhea is uterine pain around the time of menses.
+Pain may occur with menses or precede menses by 1 to 3 days.
+Pain tends to peak 24 hours after onset of menses and subside after 2 to... read more ).
 Pain is thought to result from uterine contractions and ischemia, probably mediated by prostaglandins (eg, prostaglandin F2-alpha, a potent myometrial stimulant and vasoconstrictor) and other inflammatory mediators produced in secretory endometrium and possibly associated with prolonged uterine contractions and decreased blood flow to the myometrium.

 Contributing factors may include the following: